End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Introduction

-Improving conventional CI systems with an AVSE module requires careful design to overcome associated challenges.
+A potential way to improve the CI system using an AVSE module is to integrate it with the ElectrodeNet-CS (ECS) model \cite{ElectrodeNet_huang2024}.
 The core signal processing functions of the ACE coding strategy, envelope detection and channel selection (CS), are not differentiable, making them difficult to integrate with neural-network-based AVSE modules and refine through data-driven regression.
-To overcome this limitation, the ElectrodeNet-CS (ECS) model introduced in \cite{ElectrodeNet_huang2024} is used to explore the capabilities of deep-learning-based CI coding strategies.
-This model replicates the envelope detection and channel selection processes of the ACE strategy using a deep neural network (DNN) along with a dedicated CS function, while achieving comparable performance to ACE.
-The ECS coding strategy enables the integration of different front-end and post-processing components, allowing for joint training and end-to-end optimization across various tasks.
-Consequently, the end-to-end AVSE-ECS CI system, which involves the pre-processing AVSE module and the ECS strategy, is proposed and validated using objective evaluations.
+To overcome this limitation, the ECS model replicates the core signal processing of ACE using a deep neural network (DNN) with a dedicated CS function, achieving comparable performance.
+Furthermore, the ECS coding strategy enables integration with diverse front-end and post-processing components, as well as joint training and end-to-end optimization.
+Consequently, the end-to-end AVSE-ECS CI system, which incorporates the AVSE pre-processing module and the ECS model, is proposed and validated using objective evaluations in this study.

-The structure of this paper is as follows.
-Section II introduces the proposed AVSE-based CI system.
-Section III describes the experimental setup for objective evaluation.
-Section IV presents the results.
-Section V provides the conclusions.
+This paper is organized as follows.
+Section~\ref{sec:method} explains the proposed AVSE-based CI system.
+Section~\ref{sec:experiments} describes the experimental setup for objective evaluation.
+Section~\ref{sec:results} offers the results and discussion.
+Section~\ref{sec:conclusion} draws the conclusion.